crownstone/bluenet/docs/MESH.md

 ![Mesh segment](../docs/images/silabs-bluetooth-segmentation.jpg)

-Compare the below with this image to get a grasp on the make-up of a packet.
+Compare this image with the information below to get a grasp on the make-up of a packet.

+### Mesh message packet

 ![Mesh message packet](../docs/diagrams/mesh-message-packet.png)